vinted/event-tracker-rs/README.md

 As part of this update, the **UDP/REST/JSON endpoint has been deprecated** and is no longer the recommended integration method for producing tracking events.
 Please migrate to the **gRPC endpoint**, which provides better performance, stronger contracts, and improved reliability.

-To simplify the migration, a new Go library has been created that provides native support for producing tracking events via gRPC:
+To simplify the migration, a new Rust library has been created that provides native support for producing tracking events via gRPC:

 https://github.com/vinted/rs-tracking-events-producer